rsasaki0109/transfrom_velocity/README.md

 # Transfrom Velocity

 ## Summary
-transfrom_velocity is a C++ library for performing 3D and 2D velocity transformations.
+transfrom_velocity is a C++ program for performing 3D and 2D velocity transformations.

 ## How to build